Anjali-23-star/analytics-portfolio/logistics_dataset/queries/furniture_sales_analysis/README.md

-# Product Category Return Analysis
+# :Products Product Category Return Analysis

 ## Business Question
 Which product category has the highest return rate?